 - The most common NSAIDs are ibuprofen and aspirin.
 These types of drugs are taken to decrease inflammation.
 Inflammation is caused by a natural chemical in the body called prostaglandins.
 NSAIDs work by inhibiting the body’s production of prostaglandins.
 However, certain prostaglandins are important in protecting the stomach lining from the corrosive effects of stomach acid, as well as playing a role in maintaining the natural, healthy condition of the stomach lining.
 By disrupting the production of prostaglandins in the stomach, NSAIDs can cause ulcers and bleeding.
-Baby aspirin alone does not cause ulcers but higher doses and many other over-the-counter pain relievers can lead to ulcers, particularly at high doses and if used daily.
+Small doses of aspirin alone does not cause ulcers but higher doses and many other over-the-counter pain relievers can lead to ulcers, particularly at high doses and if used daily.

 Symptoms usually manifest as pain or burning in your mid to upper abdomen just below the centre of your chest.
-Common symptoms of gastric ulcers include weight loss, poor appetite, bloating, burping, vomiting, and sometimes vomiting blood.
+Common symptoms of gastric ulcers include weight loss, poor appetite, bloating, burping, vomiting, and sometimes even vomiting blood.